mivehk/djangoAuthApp/README.md

 │   │       ├── logout.html
 │   │       └── register.html

-update TEMPLATES section of django settings for the directory path of templates 'DIRS': [BASE_DIR / 'templates'],
+update TEMPLATES section of django settings to looks for app specific templates 'APP_DIRS': True,
 ```

 ### **5- Create a register view using built-in django form & your restricted (login_required) dashboard view for your application**